kalsan/compony/README.md

 As stated earlier, buttons are just regular components that rendered in-place.
 They don't make use of nesting logic (and presumably never will), and thus they are rendered as-is, without `sub_comp`.

 You will rarely (or probably never) instantiate a button on your own, but use helpers like `Compony.button` or `compony_button`.
 For this reason, the documentation for instantiating buttons is located in the section documenting those helpers above.
 ### Show

 This resourceful component corresponds to a typical Rails controller's `show` action and presents `@data` which is typically a model instance.

 To use it, create a component of the style `Components::Users::Show` and inherit from `Compony::Components::Show`.
 By default, this will display all permitted fields along with their labels.
 Consult the component's class to learn about the methods you can use in `setup` in order to customize the behavior.

+### Index

+This stanalone component is resourceful, holds a collection of records and corresponds to Rail's `index` controller action.
+It is a wrapper for the `List` component (see below).

+### List

+This resourceful component displays a table / list of records.
+It is meant to be nested within another component, typically `Index` of the same family or `Show` of another family.
+Compony's implementation of this component features:

+- Inferrence of rows from model fields as well as custom rows
+- Row actions for each displayed record
+- Pagination
+- Sorting: if the Ransack gem is installed and at least one sorting column has been specified, the component can automatically generate a select input for sorting as well as sorting links.
+- Filtering / Searching: if the Ransack gem is installed and at least one filter has been specified, the component can automatically generate a filter / search form that works with Ransack.

+This component serves as a base block for building powerful management interfaces.
+Consult the component's class to learn about the various methods you can use in `setup` in order to customize the behavior.
+You will likely want to implement your own custom base component based on this component and overwrite the `content` blocks that you would like to customize.

 ### Destroy